US sanctions: Pakistan refuses to work on gas pipeline project with Iran

 According to Mobin Saulat, the Managing Director of Inter State Gas, “Under present US sanctions on Iran, it is impossible to execute the IP [Iran-Pakistan] gas pipeline project and we have conveyed it to them [Iran] in writing recently.”

-In February this year, a new round of negotiations were launched between Pakistan and Iran after Tehran formally issued a notice to Islamabad and said it is moving an arbitration court against Pakistan for failing to lay down the pipeline in Pakistani territory in the time frame stipulated in the bilateral agreement.
-“We have time till August this year to legally respond to Iran’s legal notice and settle the issue through negotiations,” Saulat said.
-“We are hopeful to find a solution through discussions with Iranian officials.”
-Saulat further said, Pakistan is still committed to executing the project, but only if international sanctions on Iran are lifted.
 “We cannot risk US sanctions by going ahead with the project as America has clearly said that anybody who will work with Iran will also be sanctioned,” he said.
-Saulat said, Iranian authorities are of the view that US sanctions did not apply to the IP gas project, adding that Pakistan had thus sent Tehran a questionnaire to ascertain exactly how that was the case.
-“We may not have a weak case if Iran moves the international court,” Saulat said.
-“We are trying to handle it professionally.”
+Salut said, Iranian authorities were of the view that US sanctions did not apply to the IP gas project, adding that Pakistan had thus sent Tehran a questionnaire to ascertain exactly how that was the case.

 According to Mobin Saulat, the Managing Director of Inter State Gas, “Under present US sanctions on Iran, it is impossible to execute the IP [Iran-Pakistan] gas pipeline project and we have conveyed it to them [Iran] in writing recently.”

-In February this year, a new round of negotiations were launched between Pakistan and Iran after Tehran formally issued a notice to Islamabad and said it is moving an arbitration court against Pakistan for failing to lay down the pipeline in Pakistani territory in the time frame stipulated in the bilateral agreement.
-“We have time till August this year to legally respond to Iran’s legal notice and settle the issue through negotiations,” Saulat said.
-“We are hopeful to find a solution through discussions with Iranian officials.”
-Saulat further said, Pakistan is still committed to executing the project, but only if international sanctions on Iran are lifted.
 “We cannot risk US sanctions by going ahead with the project as America has clearly said that anybody who will work with Iran will also be sanctioned,” he said.
-Saulat said, Iranian authorities are of the view that US sanctions did not apply to the IP gas project, adding that Pakistan had thus sent Tehran a questionnaire to ascertain exactly how that was the case.
-“We may not have a weak case if Iran moves the international court,” Saulat said.
-“We are trying to handle it professionally.”
+Salut said, Iranian authorities were of the view that US sanctions did not apply to the IP gas project, adding that Pakistan had thus sent Tehran a questionnaire to ascertain exactly how that was the case.